 The UBE is administered on the last Tuesday and Wednesday of February and July.
 During the morning session on Tuesday (9:30 am to 12:30 pm), applicants are given three hours to complete two MPT items.
 During the afternoon session on Tuesday (2:00 pm to 5:00 pm), applicants are given three hours to answer six MEE questions.
 On Wednesday, applicants will take the MBE, which is a six-hour, 200 question multiple-choice exam divided into two three-hour sessions (9:30 am to 12:30 pm and 2:00 pm to 5:00 pm).

-Students seeking testing accommodations for the Bar Exam (or the MPRE) should review this Disability Support Services webpage.
+Students seeking testing accommodations for the Bar Exam (or the MPRE) should review the Disability Support Services web page.

 Book your travel and hotel accommodations as soon as possible to ensure convenience and comfort.
 Several states cooperate to enable candidates to sit for more than one bar within the same week (e.g., NY and NJ).
 Consult the NCBE website for more information.

 The ABA Law Student Division has created resources highlighting mental health, physical health and wellness while preparing for the bar exam.